5. Market Follower Strategy. It is only after reviewing the competitive landscape

 consists of the following phases:

 .
-Product.
+Initial Product.
 10 years on after its founding in 2015, OpenAI has successfully come up

 with a marketable product, comprised of a program (the large-language model or LLM),